Skip to content Skip to footer navigation

 But it is a lot cheaper than health insurance and the cover conditions for ambulance can also be better.
 Ambulance-only cover is:

-• a good option in ACT, NSW and metropolitan WA where you can not get a subscription with a state ambulance service if you don't want to buy private health insurance
+• a good option in ACT, NSW and metropolitan WA where you can not get a subscription with a state ambulance service

 • not needed by Queensland residents, who are covered Australia-wide by their state government

-Compared: Ambulance-only insurance and ambulance subscriptions
+Compared: Ambulance-only insurance vs ambulance subscriptions

 But ambulance subscriptions usually also cover some non-emergency ambulance transport, so you need to make sure you get the cover you need.